 The Summer School advocates a special focus on cross-fertilizing research across North American and European traditions.
 It is a unique educational program for qualified doctoral students interacting with thought leaders in the management field who have shared their knowledge and wisdom on frontier research topics.

 The Medici Summer School combines lectures and research seminars by prominent international scholars with an active engagement of participant students.
 Every day of the one-week program is scheduled to end with the presentation of students’ work related to the topic of the School, with a panel of senior faculty providing feedback.

-The Summer School is organized and sponsored by MIT Sloan School of Management (Economic Sociology PhD Program), BBS (University of Bologna Business School) and HEC Paris (Society and Organizations Research Center and the HEC Foundation).
+The Summer School is organized and sponsored by MIT Sloan School of Management (Economic Sociology PhD Program), BBS (University of Bologna Business School), and HEC Paris (Society & Organizations Center and the HEC Foundation).

-The first six editions of the Medici Summer School were jointly organized with NYU Stern Business School and its Management and Organization department.
+The first six editions of the Medici Summer School were jointly organized with Bologna University and NYU Stern Business School and its Management and Organization department.

 The 9th edition of the Medici Summer School was held in Cambridge, Massachusetts, June 19 - June 23, 2017.

 The purpose of “The 2017 Medici Summer School” was to bring together a group of researchers who share a concern for advancing our knowledge about the organization of innovation and entrepreneurship.

 In particular, our goal was to discuss cutting-edge research that sheds new light on the theoretical mechanisms and processes that explain how innovation processes work and can be improved; and on the mechanisms and processes responsible for new venture formation.